noiseprotocol/noise_spec/noise.md

 pre-message public keys, as described in [Section 5.3](#the-handshakestate-object).

-The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key and uses it for "zero-RTT" encryption.
+The following handshake pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key and uses it for "zero-RTT"
+encryption:

     NK:
       <- s